 Keep in mind that while these statistics may include applications originally filed affirmatively with U.S. Citizenship and Immigration Services (USCIS) that were denied and referred to the immigration court, it does not include those asylum applications that were originally approved by USCIS.
 For example, in 2016, USCIS approved 15,999 asylum applications without sending them on for court proceedings, but did not track them by nationality.

-The latest Yearbook (as of early 2018) was for 2016.
+The latest Yearbook (as of late 2019) was for 2018.
 And the top ten countries whose citizens were granted asylum in the U.S. included (from most to least):

-China alone accounted for an impressive 36% of the asylum grants in 2016, and it has topped the list in every one of the last several years.
+China alone accounted for an impressive 23% of the asylum grants in 2018, and it has topped the list in every one of the last several years.
 China has a large population to begin with, so this isn’t too surprising.
-El Salvador comes in next at a mere 8.6%.

 For more information on applying for asylum in the U.S., see the Asylum & Refugee Status page of Nolo’s website.